mohanvive/siddhi-guides/alerts-static-threshold/README.md

     - Then, add the host siddhi and related external IP (ADDRESS) to the /etc/hosts file in your machine.
 In this case, external IP is `0.0.0.0`.

-    - You can can find the alert logs in the siddhi runner log file.
+    - You can find the alert logs in the siddhi runner log file.
 To see the Siddhi runner log file, you can invoke below command.

         ````
         kubectl get pods